Apple unveils much-anticipated Vision Pro headset at WWDC

 The front of the Vision Pro headset is made of glass that allows the wearer — and the headset’s various cameras — to look at the environment.
 Apple says it made the Vision Pro modular to ensure a more precise fit, while the band uses “3D knitting” to enable better breathability and comfort.
 For glasses wearers, Apple teamed with Zeiss to create customer snap-in vision lenses that don’t interfere with eye tracking.

-When it comes to the displays, Apple says there are 23 million pixels across the two screens, capable of rendering 4K30 video across the two displays.
+When it comes to the displays, Apple says there are 23 million pixels in the two screens, capable of rendering 4K30 video across the two displays.
+The screens use micro-OLED technology.
+On the audio side, Vision Pro offers Spatial Audio through two individually amplified drivers in audio pods on each side of the headband.
+The pods provide personalized Spatial Audio based on users’ head and ear geometry.

+Vision Pro sports an all-new R1 chip to process input from the 12 cameras, five sensors and six microphones to ensure content appears in front of users’ eyes in real-time.
+The headset also has an M2 chip to power apps.
+Apple says Vision Pro can be used while plugged in or for up to two hours with its external battery pack.

 Vision Pro creates a ‘digital persona’ to replicate your face so that people can see you in video calls since the headset would otherwise prevent this.